 A bullet journal is part diary, part planner, part journal.

 The best bit?
-It’s completely customisable.
+It’s completely customizable.

 If you are anything like me, you have a bunch of ideas, doodles, notes, lists, and scrappy bits of paper in all kinds of places.

-You might use a notebook, your phone’s calendar, Post-It Notes (paper or digital ones), and task oriented apps on your phone to try to keep all of these things sorted.
+You might use a notebook, your phone’s calendar, Post-It Notes (paper or digital ones), and task-oriented apps on your phone to try to keep all of these things sorted.

 I also have a collection of notebooks floating around that I can never find when I need one, hence the collection.
-I’ve also tried all manner of diary style planners over the years which have mostly ended up in the recycling with just a few notations here and there.
+I’ve also tried all manner of diary-style planners over the years which have mostly ended up in the recycling with just a few notations here and there.

 My core issues are I’m a visual learner and I don’t do well when attempting to fit my square peg into the planner’s round holes.
 In short, I find them too restrictive and invariably don’t value the same information I do.